Does the word “pivot table” make you want to scream?

 We turned the raw data from the initial spreadsheet into an organized pivot table.

-Step #9: Pivot the information.
+Pivot the Data

 Let’s say you want to see the total order amounts each month.